roboscienceorg/book/source/Navigation/Implementation.rst

 The last issue that needs to be addressed is object interaction.
 How should we handle an impact?
-In
-:numref:`sizematters`, we saw that for circular robots, we could just add the radius of the robot to the obstacle and then treat the robot as a point mass.
+In :numref:`Fig:RobotSize`, we saw that for circular robots, we could just add the radius of the robot to the obstacle and then treat the robot as a point mass.
 For path planning of circular robots we can then inflate the obstacle using a truncated flood fill